Trapeze Card Template

 I located the Valley Folds and made very gentle folds.
 This allowed me to identify the location of the Valley Folds.

 I opened the card back up and put the Valley Folds in place.

 It is important to notice the fold lines converge on the corner edges of the card.
 This is finicky, so just take your time and go slow.
 Gently fold these corners a little at a time.

 Once that was done, the rest was easy.
-The Trapeze Card Template just as it was supposed to.

 The first time that you notice is that there are more accent pieces in the picture than are actually in the file.